sushibagel/PoE-Mechanic-Watch/README.md

 When using the "Update" tool press "Enter" or select "OK" when you notified of an update.
 "PoE Mechanic Watch Update.zip" will download to your PoE Mechanic Watch folder, simply unzip and copy all the files from the new release folder into your existing directy.
 Doing this should keep all user settings.

 #### Hideout Notes:
 The first time your run this script you will be required to set your hideout in the first run "Setup" menu.
 If at any time you switch your hideout you can change it by using the "Set Hideout" tool in the "Setup" submenu of the tray icon menu.
 Use the search box to find the hideout type you use,  double clicking the name of your hideout or typing in the full hideout name and pressing enter will set your hideout.
 Note: If you hideout is not listed you can type in your hideout and press enter.
 However, any typos can result in the script not working as expected.
+Please also feel free to let me know your hideout type is missing by posting feedback on my Github.

 For feedback, questions or suggestions please visit the <a href="https://github.com/sushibagel/PoE-Mechanic-Watch/discussions" title="Discussion Section">Discussion Section of the Github</a>